Lyh594799773/image-afterscanner/README.md

 ## Functionalities:
 1. Browse directory
-2. Sequently convert each image to the scanned version
+2. Convert each image to the scanned version
 3. Scan all images in the folder
 4. Generate a nice pdf documentation from scanned images or original images
-5. No more hassle handling written exams and tests submission at home during quarantine
+5. No more hassle handling written exam and test submissions at home during quarantine!

 # Download